DUNE/dune-justin/docs/tutorials.dune.md

     justin show-jobscript --jobscript-id dc4-vd-coldbox-bottom:default

 The comments at the top explain how to use the jobscript to process some VD coldbox files.
-For this tutorial though, please use this command:
+For this tutorial though, please use these commands:

+    MQL_QUERY=\
+    "files from dune:all where core.run_type='dc4-vd-coldbox-bottom' "\
+    "and dune.campaign='dc4' limit 10"

     justin quick-request \
-    --mql \
+    --mql "$MQL_QUERY" \
-    "files from dune:all where core.run_type='dc4-vd-coldbox-bottom' and dune.campaign='dc4' limit 10" \
     --jobscript-id dc4-vd-coldbox-bottom:default --max-distance 30 \
     --rss-mb 4000 --env NUM_EVENTS=1 --scope usertests \
     --output-pattern '*_reco_data_*.root:output-test-01'